chinamike65/hugo-tuolesi/content/book5/book5en.md

 When Master Xuan Zang encountered demonic obstacles and difficulties on his way to obtain scriptures, he recited the Heart Sutra and passed through these ordeals.

-Therefore, when Master Xuan Zang translated the Heart Sutra, he added the phrase "to save all suffering".
+Therefore, when Master Xuan Zang translated the Heart Sutra, he added the phrase "to relieve all suffering".

 But I guess it shouldn't be.